The Vomit Fruit Challenge is it Disgusting or Delicious?!

 4. Skincare/hair – Noni’s properties are useful on skin and scalp conditions, such as eczema and ringworm; also rubbed on scalp for lustrous hair; and will keep your skin young.
 Just rub some juice on affected skin/scalp, leave on for 15 minutes, rinse off.
 Ingestion of juice may help your nails to grow stronger.

 5. Anti-tumor/anti-cancer – Noni stimulates the production of nitric oxide.
 Nitric oxide is an extremely useful substance, one that is at the base of many of noni’s benefits.
 In this case, it reduces tumor growth and helps your body fight against the cancerous replication of cells.
 It also contains an immunomodulatory polysaccharide rich substance known as noni-ppt that further fights cancer.
 The immune boosting properties I mentioned in an above section are also a great help.
 One more thing that’s important are the amount of phytochemicals in noni that fight cancer.
 Phytochemicals are found in vegetables and herbs, if eaten regularly will build up preventive amounts.
-In the case of cancer already being present, noni and other plants with high amonts will slow, stop, or totally reverse the cancer process.
+In the case of cancer already being present, noni and other plants with high amounts will slow, stop, or totally reverse the cancer process.

 6. Hypertension – Noni is high in phytonutrients, selenium, and vitamin C, which fights free radical damage on blood vessel walls; scopoletin, a compound that may lower blood pressure; it is alkaline, which keeps bodily fluids from becoming too acidic, therefore hurting free radicals.
 It also has proxeronine, which is needed for the body to produce xeronine.
 Xeronine helps coordinate the cells to work harmonious, lowering stress and in turn, blood pressure.
 Also has the amino acid, tryptophan.
-When tryptophan enters the blood stream and goes to cells, it helps produce other substances that are important, such as even more seratonin, which is great for lowering blood pressure by way of its relaxing effect.
+When tryptophan enters the blood stream and goes to cells, it helps produce other substances that are important, such as even more serotonin, which is great for lowering blood pressure by way of its relaxing effect.

 7. Cholesterol – Noni prevents the absorption of LDL cholesterol, thus reducing plaque in arteries, keeping you healthy and alive longer.